Hyungwon: Public image and impact

 Hyungwon started producing and working on external songs, as he composed, wrote, and arranged for AB6IX's song "Complicated", from the group's sixth EP Take a Chance.
 He also composed, wrote, and arranged two songs, "Bad Liar" and "Where Is This Love", for fellow group member Kihyun's first EP Youth.
-Hyungwon participated as a producer in the American sports-themed beverage and food products brand Gatorade's campaign advertisement music (featuring Kim Yuna and Lee Dong-gook).
+Hyungwon participated as a producer in the American sports-themed beverage and food products brand Gatorade's campaign advertisement music (featuring Yuna Kim and Lee Dong-gook).
+He produced the Peak Time winner Vanner's song "Want U Back", from the group's first EP Veni Vidi Vici.